Wireless printing center

-Service Set Identifier.
-A user specified name that identifies a particular 802.11x wireless network.
+Service Set Identifier (SSID) is a user specified name that identifies a particular 802.11x wireless network.

 Static IP address Read more

-An IP address manually given to a device that will not change even if connected to a router with DHCP.
+A static IP address is a manually assigned IP address which will not change even if the device is connected to a router with provides a DHCP server.

 TKIP Read more